 Asteria has completed over 15 marathons, 10 New York City marathons, the 100 anniversary Boston Marathon, two marathons in Venezuela, one in Colombia, and World Championships in Buffalo.
 When Asteria lived in Venezuela, she ran track and competed in the 800m, 1500m, 3k, 5k, and 10k plus the half marathon in the South American Games (Colombia).
 While Asteria lived in Boliva she became a National Champion in the 100m, the long jump, the 100m hurdles, and the 4×1 relay.

-Coach Kim returns for a fifth year with Team for Kids and is thrilled to once again join the dedicated members of the TFK community.
+Coach Kim returns for another year with Team for Kids and is thrilled to once again join the dedicated members of the TFK community.
 Kim is certified as a Personal Trainer and as a Pre/Post Natal Coach through the American Council on Exercise, and she is a certified distance running coach via the Road Runners Club of America.
 With certificates in nutritional counseling from ACE, officiation from USATF (level 1), physiology from Duke University, and exercise prescription from Harvard Medical School, Kim works tenuously to maintain a fresh perspective on general exercise, running, and overall long-term health.

 Coach Kim has six marathons under her belt: three in New York City, the others in Paris, Bermuda, and the Hamptons.
 She’s run countless half marathons, 10K’s, 4-milers, and 5K’s.
 And Kim has been an active running member of the NYRR since moving to New York City from Virginia in 1996.
 Prior to 1996, Kim was a bookworm.
 She had zero experience with physical competition, running, or fitness.
 She arrived in New York with a profession but needed to figure out a way to stay healthy, to stay strong, to be the best person she could be.
 And she found running.